 The Course Design Institute was developed to assist in planning and designing a college-level course.
 This is a hybrid program that generally runs for several weeks and usually takes place prior to the beginning of a semester.
-During this hybrid program, graduate students and postdocs complete online modules in Canvas and participate in face-to-face meetings.
+During this hybrid program, participants complete online modules in Canvas and participate in synchronous meetings.

 During the program, participants will use the principles of backwards design to build a college-level course.
 Overall, participants will:

 - Create and revise learning goals for students in their course.

 - Draft an assessment plan, including a description of major assignments and/or exams.

 - Select materials that will contribute to student achievement of stated learning goals.

 - Develop a draft of a syllabus and course policies that support learning goals.

 - Consider inclusive teaching practices and incorporate the principles of universal design for learning into their course plans.

 - Formulate a plan for self-reflection and post-course assessment.

 Time requirements for completion of the program components will vary depending on prior course development experience.